 Think you have what it takes to be on our Project Management team?
 Send your creds to firstname.lastname@example.org.

-Emily Ascani is a Project Management Team Lead at Liquid.
-She is responsible for the coordination and completion of projects for a number of Liquid’s clients including Mack Trucks, Martin Guitar and Olympus.
-Outside of the office, she serves as the Vice President of the Lehigh Valley Young Professionals Council.
-Emily graduated from Temple University with a degree in Strategic Communication, concentrating in Public Relations.
+Emily Ascani served as Project Management Team Lead at Liquid Interactive.
+She was responsible for the coordination and completion of projects for a number of Liquid’s clients including Mack Trucks, Martin Guitar and Olympus.